GetFrontrunner/frontrunner-sdk/docs/includes/_quickstart.md

 Note that we use a hard-coded market ID here that points to a testnet USDT market that can be traded in with Injective Faucet funds.

-Contact [support@getfrontrunner.com][support] to request testnet USDC to trade in real Frontrunner markets.
+Contact [support@getfrontrunner.com][support] to request testnet FRCOIN to trade in real Frontrunner markets.

 ## Retrieving Your Orders